As Liliana walked down the busy street, book and hot chocolate in hand, she let her mind wander.

 I've almost cursed so many times because of you!"
 Ellie accused.

-"Would the two of you shut your stupid little mouths," Siera scolded.
+"Would the two of you shut your stupid little mouths," Sierra scolded.

 "Some people are trying to watch Netflix in peace."
-Siera snatched the bowl from Lily and threw herself in the couch.
+Sierra snatched the bowl from Lily and threw herself in the couch.

 "Great, we're all here.
 Movie time!"
 Ellie squealed happily.
 "Ugh, please not another tear jerker.

-I'm still recovering from our last late night movie sesh," Siera whined.
+I'm still recovering from our last late night movie sesh," Sierra whined.